manasi9307/cmpe281-wizards/Core Value: Simplicity.md

 Week 3:
 While designing our databases and use cases we took care of avoiding redundant cases and attributes.
 This will help us maintain integrity of the data in the future.

+Week 4:
+We decided to limit the number of options on the menu so that they all fit on the same screen and the focus can be maintained on the core functionalities and not concern ourselves with alignment, etc problems on the UI.